Grace Legal Group

 (c) The court shall impose a consecutive sentence for each offense that results in a conviction under this section if the crimes involve separate victims or involve the same victim on separate occasions as defined in subdivision (d) of Section 667.6.

-2. Examples of Penal Code § 269 PC:
+2. What Are Examples of Penal Code § 269 PC?

 Penal Code § 269 PC defines aggravated sexual assault of a child as committing specific sexual acts upon a child under 14 years of age when the perpetrator is at least seven years older than the child.
 This severe offense encompasses acts such as rape, sodomy, oral copulation, and sexual penetration.
 To illustrate the nature and implications of this crime, here are some detailed examples of violations under Penal Code § 269 PC.